Policies and Procedures for Students with Disabilities

 - Georgia College has the responsibility to make reasonable modifications for a student with a disability in the delivery, instructional method, and evaluation system of a course;

 - Georgia College has the responsibility to inform its applicants and students about the availability of auxiliary aids and the range of possible modifications as well as the procedures for requesting them.

 - If a request for modification is denied, Georgia College has the responsibility to inform the individual of his or her right to appeal the decision and the procedures for initiating an appeal.

 An individual with a disability has a right to an equal opportunity to participate in and benefit from programs offered at Georgia College.
-To ensure this right, individuals with disabilities at Georgia College must identify themselves as disabled to Katy Washington, Director of Disability Services.
+To ensure this right, individuals with disabilities at Georgia College must identify themselves as disabled to David Anderson, Director of Disability Services.
 Individuals have the following rights and responsibilities:

 - Individuals with disabilities have the right to an equal opportunity to learn.
 They have a right to reasonable modifications in aspects of their educational experiences such as location, delivery system, or instructional methodologies that limit access, participation, or ability to benefit.